 Abortion laws vary from state to state.
 Some abortion laws determine consent requirements, age requirements or what type of clinic can perform an abortion and up to how many weeks the abortion procedure can be performed.
-Current abortion laws in Texas require 24-hour consent, which means a woman must receive state mandated information from the clinic at least 24 hours before she can legally have an abortion.
-This same abortion law requires any abortion after 16 weeks be performed in a hospital or licensed ambulatory surgery center.
+Current abortion laws in Texas require 24-hour consent, which means a woman must receive state mandated information from the doctor and have an ultrasound at our clinic at least 24 hours before she can legally have an abortion.
+Texas abortion laws also requires any abortion after 16 weeks be performed in a hospital or licensed ambulatory surgery center.

 Another Texas abortion law is the requirement of parental consent before a woman under the age of 18 can legally obtain an abortion.
 Abortion laws can make it difficult for many women to obtain an abortion.
 Anti-abortion groups try to pass abortion laws that make it difficult to get an abortion.
 They have found it easier to pass restrictive abortion laws then to try to make abortion illegal.